Gail Cobb: Legacy

-Several weeks after Cobb's funeral, her parents purchased a glass curio cabinet in which to house memorabilia regarding their daughter.
-They displayed a photograph of Cobb in her MPDC uniform, her police badge, along with a 45 rpm copy of her favorite song, "Tell Her Love Has Felt the Need", by Eddie Kendricks and the Young Senators, which had been sung at her funeral, along with proclamations and letters from government officials, and the uniform boots that Cobb had been wearing when she died.
-Given an entire section all to its own was a letter from U.S. President Gerald R.

-Ford, saying that Cobb "has our lasting admiration for the cause of law enforcement and the well-being of our society, a cause for which she made the highest sacrifice."
+Several weeks after Cobb's funeral, her parents began displaying a photograph of Cobb in her MPDC uniform, her police badge, a record of the music sung at her funeral, proclamations and letters from government officials, the uniform boots that Cobb had been wearing when she died and a letter from the president which commended Cobb for sacrificing her life.
+Given an entire section all to its own was a letter from U.S. President Gerald Ford, saying that Cobb "has our lasting admiration for the cause of law enforcement and the well-being of our society, a cause for which she made the highest sacrifice."

 In 1975, John William Bryant was sentenced to 15 years to life imprisonment after being found guilty by a jury of second-degree murder.
 He was released on parole in 1992.
 The following year, in November 1993, he was arrested in Washington, D.C., for possessing crack cocaine and three bags of marijuana.
 However, a court ruled the cocaine and marijuana impermissible in court as the arresting officers did not have probable cause to believe that Bryant was committing a crime when they discovered them.
 In July 1997, the D.C.
 Parole Board revoked Bryant's parole for his possessing marijuana and cocaine, as well as testing positive for marijuana use.
 Bryant denied ever using marijuana.
 The D.C.
 Parole Board decided not to send Bryant back to prison, but rather to send him to an inpatient program for alcoholism treatment, much to the dismay of Cobb's relatives.

 In 1996, John Curtis Dortch (born July 19, 1945), who was one of the key architects of the robbery that left Cobb dead, attempted to become a lawyer in West Virginia and Washington, D.C., after finishing a 15-year prison term for his being convicted of second-degree murder on July 30, 1975.
 After being released from prison on parole in 1989 for "good behavior", Dortch became active in church, helped out an AIDS patient, began tutoring and mentoring children, and started attending law school.
 Dortch, a graduate of Howard University and a former U.S. Army officer who served in the Vietnam War, was not the triggerman who shot Cobb, however, he attempted to appeal to the courts to allow him to become a lawyer, much to the dismay of Cobb's family and friends.
 In 1997, the West Virginia Supreme Court denied Dortch permission to practice law in the state in a unanimous 4-0 decision, to the praise of Cobb's surviving family members and friends.
 Dortch has since written an autobiography of his life, Memoirs of the Prodigal Son: the Road to Redemption, Fifteen Years in Prison and Beyond, released in September 2008.